 Are you in the Halloween spirit yet?
-If not, grab some black cocoa or some Hershey’s Special Dark Cocoa, get out the Halloween cookie cutters, put on your witch hat and bake some bat and cat chocolate graham cracker.
+If not, grab some black cocoa or some Hershey’s Special Dark Cocoa, get out the Halloween cookie cutters, put on your witch hat and bake some bat and cat vegan chocolate graham crackers.

 I use a chopstick to make the eyes before I bake them.
 You could also make Fork and Beans homemade googly eyes to make them even more over the top.

-This is just one of the 25 spooky recipes you’ll find in my Halloween e-cookbook, The Ghoulish Gourmet Halloween e-Cookbook.
-The pdf version costs $8.95 and you can click the buy now button to purchase (the button is below the recipe).
-Or you can get the Kindle version at Amazon for $9.95.
+This is just one of the 25 spooky recipes you’ll find in my Halloween e-cookbook, The Ghoulish Gourmet Halloween e-Cookbook, get the Kindle version at Amazon for $3.99.

 - Preheat your oven to 350°.
 Prepare 2 large cookie sheets by oiling or covering with parchment paper.